microchip-pic-avr-solutions/sip-mc-development-board-an1299-dspic33cdv64mc106/README.md

 ## 3. HARDWARE SETUP
 This section describes hardware setup required for the demonstration.

-1. The blue color power-on LED (LD4) indicates the device dsPIC33CDVL64MC106 is populated on the development board
+1. The green color power-on LED (LD3) indicates the device dsPIC33CDV64MC106 is populated on the development board

      <p align="left" >
      <img  src="images/boardname.PNG"></p>

-2. Motor currents are amplified on the Motor Control Development Board; it can also be amplified by the amplifiers internal to the device dsPIC33CDVL64MC106.
+2. Motor currents are amplified on the Motor Control Development Board; it can also be amplified by the amplifiers internal to the device dsPIC33CDV64MC106.
 The firmware and development board are configured to sample and convert internal amplifier outputs (**'internal op-amp configuration'**) by default to measure the motor currents needed to implement FOC.**Table-1** summarizes the resistors to be populated and removed to convert the development board from **‘internal op-amp configuration’** to **‘external op-amp configuration’** or vice versa.

      <p align="left" >
      <img  src="images/Tableopamp.png"></p>

-3. Connect the 3-phase wires from the motor to PHC, PHB, and PHA of the **connector J10**(no specific order), provided on the dsPIC33CDVL64MC106 Motor Control Development Board.
+3. Connect the 3-phase wires from the motor to PHC, PHB, and PHA of the **connector J10**(no specific order), provided on the dsPIC33CDV64MC106 Motor Control Development Board.

      <p align="left" >
      <img  src="images/motorconnection.png"></p>

-4. Plug the 24V power supply to **connector J1** on the dsPIC33CDVL64MC106 Motor Control Development Board.
+4. Plug the 24V power supply to **connector J1** on the dsPIC33CDV64MC106 Motor Control Development Board.
 Alternatively, the development board can also be powered through connector J2.

      <p align="left" >
      <img  src="images/boardpower.png"></p>

 5. The board has an onboard programmer **PICkit™ On Board (PKoBv4)** , which can be used for programming or debugging the microcontroller or dsPIC DSC on the development board.
-To use the onboard programmer, connect a micro-USB cable between the Host PC and **connector J12** on the dsPIC33CDVL64MC106 Motor Control Development Board.
+To use the onboard programmer, connect a micro-USB cable between the Host PC and **connector J12** on the dsPIC33CDV64MC106 Motor Control Development Board.

      <p align="left" >
      <img  src="images/boardpkob.png"></p>

-6. Alternatively, connect the Microchip programmer/debugger MPLAB® PICkit™ 4 In-Circuit Debugger between the Host PC used for programming the device and the **ICSP header J6** on the dsPIC33CDVL64MC106 Motor Control Development Board (as shown).
+6. Alternatively, connect the Microchip programmer/debugger MPLAB® PICkit™ 4 In-Circuit Debugger between the Host PC used for programming the device and the **ICSP header J6** on the dsPIC33CDV64MC106 Motor Control Development Board (as shown).
 Ensure that PICkit 4 is oriented correctly before proceeding.

      <p align="left" >
      <img  src="images/boardpickit.PNG"></p>